bezzad/HybridRedisCache/README.md

 You can install the `HybridRedisCache` package using NuGet:

-PM> Install-Package HybridRedisCache
+> `PM> Install-Package HybridRedisCache`

 ## Usage

-To use `HybridRedisCache`, you can create an instance of the `HybridRedisCache` class and then call its `Set` and `Get` methods to cache and retrieve data, respectively.
+To use `HybridCache`, you can create an instance of the `HybridCache` class and then call its `Set` and `Get` methods to cache and retrieve data, respectively.
 Here's an example:

 ```csharp